retroreactorgames/jentis-tech-interview/README.md

 Scenario: Login
 Given the user has an account
-When the user logs into the system with correct information Then the user should login
+When the user logs into the system with correct information Then the user is redirected to the contact list

 Scenario: Create contact with minimum information Given the user is seeing their contact list